TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-failovergroups-lag.md

 Replication lag on secondary can occur due to combination of a heavy write workload on the Primary and imbalance between the service objective of Geo-Primary and Geo-Secondary where Geo-Secondary unable to keep up.

 ## **Recommended Steps**

-- If you have a largely different service-objective between primary and secondary, upgrade the Geo-Secondary to the same service-objective as the Geo-Primary is recommended.
+- If you have a largely different service-objective between primary and secondary, upgrade the Geo-Secondary to the same service-objective as the Geo-Primary is recommended

 ## **Recommended Documents**